 5. Be aware of your strengths

-Then, determine what features make your product stand out from other products in the market.
+Then, determine what features (MVP features) make your product stand out from other products in the market.
 One small detail could affect the decision of your customers So don’t ignore aspects like the attractive design or a more user-friendly experience.

 Domino’s Pizza app, for example, provides no-click ordering.
 An order is made automatically once you launch the app, which is their main advantage.
 You only need to click once to cancel the order, though.

 6. Find a way to create an opportunity to offer value

 You should think about the reasons your customers select your product over other alternatives.
 What are the distinctive features that no other app can offer?
 These are the characteristics you choose to display.
 Knowing the features that make your product unique in its own way, will aid in MVP feature selection.